Harmonised Index of Consumer Prices (HICP)

 Consumer prices

-• Belgium's inflation rate based on the European harmonised index of consumer prices (HICP) stood at 3.3% in April compared to 4.9% in March and 5.4% in February.
+• Belgium's inflation rate based on the European harmonised index of consumer prices (HICP) stood at 4.4% in February, just as in January and December.

-• The sub-indices with the largest upward effect on inflation were meat, dairy products, bread and cereals, restaurants and cafés, vegetables and clothing.
+• The sub-indices with the largest upward effect on inflation were natural gas, tobacco, electricity, domestic services and package holidays.

-Belgium's inflation rate based on the European harmonised index of consumer prices (HICP)[1] stood at 3.3% in April compared to 4.9% in March and 5.4% in February.
-Inflation based on the harmonised index of consumer prices at constant tax rates (HICP-CT)[2] was running at 1.3% in April, compared to 5.6% in March.
-The difference in inflation between the HICP and the HICP-CT is largely due to higher excise duty on electricity and gas.
-These price changes are not taken into account in the HICP-CT.
+The inflation rate based on the European harmonised index of consumer prices (HICP)[1] stood at 4.4% in February, just as in January and December.
+The inflation rate based on the harmonised index of consumer prices at constant tax rates (HICP-CT)[2] was 3.6% in February, compared to 3.5% in January and 3.6% in December.
+The difference in inflation between the HICP and the HICP-CT is largely due to the increase in excise duties on tobacco.
+Indeed, these modifications to taxation are not taken into account in the HICP-CT.

-Core inflation, which does not take into account price evolutions of energy products and unprocessed food, stood at 8.1% in April, compared to 8.6% in March and 8.5% in February.
-Inflation without energy decreased to 8.4% in April, compared to 9.0% in March and 8.8% in February.
+Core inflation, which does not take into account price evolutions of energy products and unprocessed food, stands at 3.7% in February, compared to 2.5% in January and 3.5% in December.
+Inflation without energy rises to 3.6% in February, compared to 2.5% in January.

-Electricity is now 20.4% less expensive than a year ago.
-Natural gas is 61.9% less expensive on an annual basis.
-Domestic heating oil prices have gone down by 31.3% compared to last year.
+Electricity is now 19.5% more expensive than a year ago.
+Natural gas registers an inflation rate of 37.1% compared to February last year.
+Domestic heating oil prices have gone down by 9.9% compared to last year.

 Inflation and effect on inflation for the 12 main groups

-Based on the breakdown into 12 main groups, the highest inflation rate in April was measured for “Food and non-alcoholic beverages” (17.1%).
-The lowest inflation rate was measured for “Housing, water and energy” (-16.3%).
-The main group with the largest upward effect on inflation in April was “Food and non-alcoholic beverages” with an effect of 2.5 percentage points.
-The largest downward effect was measured for “Housing, water and energy” (-4.8 percentage points).
+Based on the breakdown into 12 main groups, the highest inflation rate in February was measured for “Alcoholic beverages and tobacco” (17.9%).
+The lowest inflation rate was measured for “Communication” (-0.9%).
+The main group with the largest upward effect on inflation in February was “Housing, water and energy” with an effect of 1.2 percentage points.
+The largest downward effects were measured for “Food and non-alcoholic beverages” and “Transport” (-0.4 percentage points each).

 Inflation[3] and effect[4] on inflation for the overall HICP and 12 main groups